software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 );
 ```

 2.9 Implement changing brush configuration.
-The `config.sync` method is called every time when brush configuration changes - when you tap on item in the toolbar.
+The `config.sync` method is called every time the brush configuration changes - when you tap on an item in the toolbar.
 📁 `paint.web.ts`
 ```ts
 config.sync = () => {